 How to choose the best study abroad program for you

-Study abroad complements the goals you have set for yourself while at UMD and beyond.
+Study abroad complements the goals you have set for yourself while at UMassD and beyond.
 What kind of experiences abroad will help you most in meeting those goals?
 See what other students have identified as goals while studying abroad.

 Study abroad cost considerations

 Cost is an important consideration as you find the perfect program to meet your goals.
 There are many affordable opportunities.
 To learn more click here.